dgraph-io/dgraph/wiki/content/deploy/index.md

 ```

 Dgraphzero and the two dgraph instances should all now be running in the
 foreground in separate terminals.
-Now you can connect to the web UI via
+Now you can connect to dgraph as normal and
-`localhost:8080` and do all of your usual queries and mutations.
+do all of your usual queries and mutations.

 ## Export